Emotional healing is a process.

 For me, this description of a muffler is an indicator of where the healing journey needs to eventually go.
 We spend some time working with the shame and fear.
 Later, we will follow the muffler channel back to the source of the emotions.
 The amount of time needed to work with the current emotion before going on to the next layer will vary.
 Sometimes a person needs five days or five weeks.
 Sometimes the work with the current emotion needs 5 minutes.
 Only go forward when there is good stability and relaxation with where you are.
 Patience and self-compassion don’t work in a hurry.

-Exploring Unconscious Beliefs and that Cause Emotions
+Exploring Unconscious Beliefs, Healing, and that Cause Emotions

 In later coaching sessions I have Jill follow the muffler tube back behind her.
 Her mind is navigating this emotional field of unknowns.
 To me it is an exploration of her unconscious beliefs, and repressed emotions in her psyche.